rockettheme/docs/Docs/wordpress/themes/cerulean/demo_footer.md

     2. **Text** [18%, 40%, se]
     3. **Text** [18%, 72%, se]

-Here's the widget breakdown for the Footer section:
+Here is the widget breakdown for the Footer section:

 * Text
 * Gantry Divider